Milles98/BankSolution/README.md

 #### Dependency Inversion Principle (DIP):
 Almost all my classes depend on interfaces that are registered by Autofac, thus my project is not very dependent on different parts of my code.

-## 3.

-## 4.

-## 5.

-## 6. Dependency Injection, Generic Classes & Interfaces
+## 3. Dependency Injection, Generic Classes & Interfaces

 The bank application uses dependency injection for easier testing aswell as generic classes to follow the DRY principles.
 Interfaces are ofcourse included to streamline the process of relieving dependencies.

-### Common Classes & Interfaces (that Shape, Calculator and Rock Paper Scissors share)
-- App
-- Program
-- DataSeeding
-- DbConfiguration
-- ProjectDbContext
-- Message
-- Autofac
-- IMenu
-- IMenuFactory
-- IDataSeeding